e-vinci/web3-2025/src/data/post/course-lessons/lesson-3-routing-styles.md

 We've done a good job last week to get all parts of a modern application working - front end, API and database - we even deployed it.

-Now let's be honest, looking at our screen, this looks more like a technical proof of concept than something any real users may want to use - let alone may for:
+Now let's be honest, looking at our screen, this looks more like a technical proof of concept than something any real users may want to use - let alone may pay for:

 ![Basic App](../../../assets/images/basic-app.png)